 I take a very limited number of horses, so each animal gets plenty of one on one quality time and miles put on them.
 If you would like to be put on my waiting list (in case of a cancellation), contact me.
 It usually takes a year or more to get in with me, so book your spot soon.
 If you cannot wait this long, then contact me about one of my sale horses.
 Remember, if your interested in booking with me, try to book 9-12 plus months ahead so you can get a spot.

-Have 5 openings for training in 2018- 1 for May to the end of July and 4 for August to the end of October.
+Have 3 openings for training in 2018- for August to the end of October.
 From December to April I take outside horses that just need miles.
 Please see my prerequisite page for horses coming to me for training.